gatsby-inc/datocms-plugin-gatsby-cloud/README.md

 ## Plugin

-Once you've configured the plugin, you will be able to see it as a field add on for slug fields.
+Once you've configured the plugin, you will be able to see it as a sidebar widget.

 ![Plugin screenshot](plugin-screenshot.png)